expo/expo/docs/pages/guides/using-hermes.md

 - _This is only supported on a debug build app._
 - _Execute `expo start` and make sure Expo development server is running._

-> 💡 The upcoming [Expo Development Client](https://expo.fyi/dev-client) will simplify this process by integrating directly with Hermes inspector.
+> 💡 [Custom development clients](/clients/introduction.md) built with `expo-dev-client` simplify this process by integrating directly with Hermes inspector.

 ## Limitations